Accommodation & Plan Search

 01

 Mt.
-Kasagatake, with its sharp peak, is a prominent feature of the Shiga Kusatsu Highlands.
+Kasagatake, with its sharp peak, is a prominent feature of the Shiga-Kusatsu Highlands.
 It takes on a pointed shape when viewed from the Mt.
-Yokote or Kumanoyu areas, and it's a popular symbol of the Shiga Kusatsu Highlands.
+Yokote or Kumanoyu areas, and it's a popular symbol of Shiga Kogen.
 When observed from Hiratoko, it appears more rounded and its appearance changes depending on the viewing angle.

 02